amjadbokir-tech/amgadbokir-project/cpp/cpp-quiz-game/README.md

 The player must choose the correct option at each step to escape prison.
 Only one path leads to success.

+## Why This Project?
+This project was my first experience with C++ and presented a significant challenge.
+I chose to build a simple game to practice logic and decision-making while learning a new programming language from scratch.

 ## Game Structure
 - Question
 - Two choices